 So, for those of you who are comfortable, I wanted to ask a quick favor:

-Could you let me know if it would be okay for me to publish your questions, and my answers on this blog?
+Could you let me know if it would be okay for me to publish your emails, and my answers on this blog?
 I will absolutely never share your name, or email address, or any personal details.